 - After: New signs, and also home-play toys in gender neutral colours with photos of girls and boys on the packaging at Wilkinson this year.

-This Christmas, far fewer toys are displayed under ‘boys’ and ‘girls’ signs, we’re happy to say.
+We launched our campaign in 2012, and by the end of 2013, we’re proud that far fewer toys were displayed under ‘boys’ and ‘girls’ signs.
 Take a look at some of the changes and read more about what retailers have committed to do.

 High street chain Debenhams this week announced it would be removing all “girls” and “boys” signage from their toy departments.
 The statement comes after a sustained campaign Read more…